dotnet/MQTTnet/.github/ISSUE_TEMPLATE/bug_report.md

 \\ Put your logging output here.
 ```
 ### Code example
 Please provide full code examples below where possible to make it easier for the developers to check your issues.

+**Ideally a Unit Test (which shows the error) is provided so that the behavior can be reproduced easily.**

 ```csharp
 \\ Put your code here.